 Dental emergencies happen every day, but you never think that you’re going to be the person to experience one.
-When a dental emergency does occur, whether it’s due to long-term tooth decay that you never got treated or a physical injury while playing contact sports, you should always call your emergency dentist in Covington, GA, Dr. Stephen Dean, for treatment.
+When a dental emergency does occur, whether it’s due to long-term tooth decay that you never got treated or a physical injury while playing contact sports, you should always call your emergency dentist in Covington, Dr. Stephen Dean, for treatment.
 He can make sure that you’re put on the right path towards saving your tooth, rather than putting your tooth at risk of even more harm.
 If you’re experiencing a dental emergency, give our dental office a call today!

 Regardless of the type of dental emergency you’re having, you should give our dental office a call first and foremost.
 This will give you a chance to schedule an emergency appointment.
 While we have you on the phone, we’ll explain what you can do right now to make your situation better.
-You can also find suggestions on what you should do next based on the current dental emergency you may be experiencing.
+Below, you can also find suggestions on what you should do next based on the current dental emergency you may be experiencing.

 When a dental emergency appears, call us!
-We’ll give you personalized first aid advice over the phone while we schedule your emergency appointment.
+We’ll give you personalized first-aid advice over the phone while we schedule your emergency appointment.
 For your convenience, we’ve gathered some of the most common questions we receive about urgent dental care to help you be as prepared as possible for these scary situations.

 In almost any dental emergency, you’ll save time, money, hassle, and discomfort by visiting your Covington emergency dentist before heading to the local ER.
 Whereas an emergency room may only be able to help you manage your pain, we have the tools and training to treat the source of your problem.